logzio/logz-docs/_source/logzio_collections/_security-sources/active-directory-winserver.md

-If you're working with the default configuration file, (`C:\Program Files\Winlogbeat\winlogbeat.yml`) clear the contents and start with a fresh file.
+If you're working with the default configuration file, (`C:\Program Files\Winlogbeat\winlogbeat.yml`) clear the content and start with a fresh file.

 Paste this code block.